The application deadline for this selective Master's programme is 1 March 2024, 23:59 CET (register in Studielink before 27 February, see step 2).

 Because of the limited number of places available, prospective students are subject to a selection process.
 We will compare your application to that of other applicants, thereby assessing which candidates fit the student profile best.
 As part of the selection procedure, we ask you to upload a sample of academic work written in English in the application form (see step 4 below).

-The application for the Heritage and Memory Studies programme will entail a Skype interview in English with an Admissions Board consisting of the coordinator for the Master's track in Heritage and Memory Studies and at least one lecturer and one student from the programme, with in addition representatives from several heritage institutions affiliated with the programme as providers of internship positions.
+The application for the Heritage and Memory Studies programme will entail an (online) interview in English with an Admissions Board consisting of the coordinator for the Master's track in Heritage and Memory Studies and at least one lecturer and one student from the programme, with in addition representatives from heritage institutions affiliated with the programme as providers of internship positions.
 During the interview, candidates will be asked to further explain their motivation, reply to questions about their sample of academic work and indicate what type of internship they envision, preferably naming specific heritage organisations they are interested in.
-Applicants who are unable to attend an interview in Amsterdam may choose to be interviewed via an online video call.

 During the selection procedure for the Heritage and Memory Studies programme, preference will be given to students who have obtained at least the following grade average for the courses related to the dual master’s programme you are pursuing: